 – Apple: In the late 1990s, Apple’s rebrand played a critical role in reviving the company.
 Today, it’s known for its sleek, innovative design and cutting-edge products.

-Conclusion: Is a Rebrand the Right Move for You?
+Is a Rebrand the Right Move for You?

 Rebranding can be a powerful tool to refresh your business and connect with your audience in new ways.
 If your brand feels outdated, disconnected from your goals, or is losing ground to competitors, it might be time to consider a rebrand.
 Whether you go for a full rebrand or just a refresh, the key is to ensure your brand continues to resonate with both current and future customers.